 The map loads with controls displayed on the page.
 The 3-D map can be rotated, tilted, and panned using the buttons of the mouse and zoomed using the mouse wheel.
 The display is an animation that steps from one month to the next, either forward or backward in time.
 Controls allow the viewer to switch features of the display, including the month and year and the animation speed and direction.
-A switch can turn on an augmented reality feature, which locates the reader and moves with the reader’s position.
+When used on a mobile device, a switch can turn on an augmented reality feature, which locates the reader and moves with the reader’s position.
 An “Orbit around here” feature allows the reader to rotate the map about a certain point.
-To stop orbiting, click the stop button the top left corner.
+To stop orbiting, click the stop button in the top left corner.
 To get details on a plant, click on the column for a dropdown table.
-CFs are shown in decimal fractions in the table.

 Renewable energy resources occur in each state and have a size and geographic distribution within each state.
 Planning and land use constraints limit how much of the resources are used and where they are used.
 National, state, and local policies set limits on energy generation and use.
 An example of resource planning in California is the Desert Renewable Energy Conservation Plan.

 By exploring the visualization, a viewer can gain a three dimensional understanding of seasonal variation in generation CFs, along with the locations and distribution of generation projects.
 Moving through the 3-D space gives a conception of generation CFs across the state.
-The viewer can observe that most project generation and energy consumption peaks in different months, depending on where the project is and how it is operated.
+The viewer can observe that projects peak in generation and energy consumption in different months, depending on where they and how they are operated.
 The large range in CFs is also apparent.